ykings12/AI-Image-Generator-MERN/Readme.md

 ## Acknowledgements

-- Thanks to Stability AI for providing the AI model for image generation.
+- Thanks to Stability AI for providing the AI model for effective image generation.
 - Special thanks to the open-source community for their invaluable contributions.